-Prerequisite: C- or better in CHM 3200
+Prerequisite: C- or better in CHM 3200 Offered: Periodically based on student need

 Students learn to explore primary scientific literature, develop a research project and-depending on student and faculty interest-learn advanced laboratory skills.
 Usually followed by CHM 4500 in the senior year, the course results in a research paper/proposal.